 Information About Jesters

-Since I’ve already got a good start on research, I’ve written a review of several of the research and scholarly works that I’ve read over jesters and fools.
+Since I’ve already got a good start on ground work, I’ve written a fairly comprehensive review of several of the research and scholarly works that I’ve read over jesters and fools.

 I’ve also written up a shorter review of some of the fiction books I’ve read that include jesters and fools.
 I keep reading and adding to the list, however, so check back if you’re looking for more recommendations.

 There are a couple of great online sources.
-The general Wikipedia article over the court jester is good, as is this discussion from a site about a real jester in New England that you can hire for performances.
+The general Wikipedia article over the court jester is very basic and very good, as is this discussion from a site about a real jester in New England that you can hire for performances.
 (Awesome!)
 Die Maiers are also for hire!
 I’m not sure if Michael Davis is.
 If so, he’s probably too expensive.
-Totally worth it though.
+(Because I’m sure Die Maiers are completely affordable…) Totally worth it though.
 He’s hilarious.

 There are a couple of educational sites, and this history on HubPages is fantastic, especially in its description of where jesters came from.
 There’s so much more to being a jester than just fun and games.